Understanding Community Engagement and Community Inclusion Services

 Joel wants to volunteer at a food bank.
 He needs some initial support to be successful and would like to be able to use public transit to get to the volunteer site.

-Community Inclusion (volunteer opportunity) AND Community Guide (public transit).
+Community Inclusion (volunteer opportunity) AND Community Engagement (public transit).

 Scenario #2 Goal: